Visiting the Art Museums of Colonial Williamsburg with Kids!

 We also spoke with a wood worker who talked to us about a beautiful cabinet that was on display and showed us the brick molds he was making for the bricklayers to use in Colonial Williamsburg.
 These trades people are artisans and experts, and at the same time wonderful interpreters of what they do and the importance of their work.
 Definitely, stop and ask them questions.

 Then we headed to the Hennage Auditorium on the first floor of the museum, it is beautiful and comfortable.
 Once seated, we listened to a 30 minute presentation on chocolate in the 18th century.
 It was really interesting and had a lively question and answer period afterward.
-The upcoming schedule for the Hennage Auditorium is worth looking at before you go.
+The daily schedule for the Hennage Auditorium is worth looking at before you go.
 These presentations are good for older elementary and up.
 But if your kids are younger, they should be fine as the programs are only about 30 minutes and you can leave if you need during the program.